t-mart/find-torrent-files/README.md

    you've copied/moved/renamed the file, passed with `--search-dir` one or more times) for files that match the torrent file size.

-   File size retrieval is super fast, so this quickly narrows down candidates.
+   File size retrieval is super fast, so this quickly narrows down candidates without regards to arbitrary file names.

    If most of the data of the torrent is found, the file is considered a _size-match_.
 (Defaults to at most 50 MiB of missing files, but can be